 From a product standpoint, this unique focus on all three modes of heat transfer makes reflective insulation an ideal choice for a wide range of applications—from commercial buildings and residential homes to specialized industries like aerospace.
 Its ability to reflect up to 94-97% of radiant heat ensures optimal thermal performance and greater comfort in areas across the envelope.
 It offers significant energy savings and is a key selling point for any stakeholder in the construction or renovation process.

-Composition and Types
+Composition and Different Types of Reflective Insulation

 One size does not fit all when it comes to thermal insulation.
 Reflective insulation is no exception, offering a range of compositions and types to meet varying needs and applications.
 The core materials and construction methods are meticulously designed to optimize performance, durability, and ease of installation.
 Let’s break down the primary types: